pingcap/docs/dr-secondary-cluster.md

 > **Note:**
 >
-> If data inconsistency between the primary and secondary clusters can be resolved, you can use the repaired cluster to rebuild the DR system without building a new cluster.
+> If data inconsistency between the primary and secondary clusters can be resolved, you can use the repaired cluster to rebuild the DR system instead of deploying a new cluster.

 ### Query business data on the secondary cluster